weiwenhao/website/docs/digging-deeper/module.md

 current user count=2
 ```

-The `import` keyword is used to import a module using a path relative to the current Nature source file.
-After importing, the file name is used as the identifier for the module by default.
-Alternatively, you can specify an identifier using the `as` keyword, such as `import "user.n" as user_model`.
+The `import` keyword imports a module **relative to the current Nature source file**.
+After importing, the filename is used by default as the module's usage identifier.
+You can also specify the usage identifier using the `as` keyword, such as `import "user.n" as user_model`.

 :::caution
-Since package management is still under consideration, module imports are currently based on paths and only support relative paths from the current file.
-Absolute paths or patterns like `./` and `../` are not supported for module imports.
+Since package management is still under consideration, module importation is currently based on paths.
+Only the minimal capability of module path import is opened, which is based on the relative path of the current file.
+Importing modules through absolute paths or `./`, `../` patterns is not supported.
 :::

-The syntax `module_ident.property` is used to access variables, functions, and types defined in a module.
-In the example, `user.register` accesses the `register` function in the user module.
+Using `module_ident.property` syntax, you can access variables/functions/types defined in the module.
+For example, `user.register` accesses the `register` function in the user module.

 > 💡 Nature does not have the concept of access control in its basic syntax.
-Variables, functions, and types defined in modules are globally accessible.
+Variables/functions/types defined in a module are globally open.

-When running `nature build main.n`, `main.n` is treated as an entry file.
-Inside this file, you can write control flow expressions and other syntax elements.
-However, `main.n` cannot be imported by other files.
-This is because Nature wraps all statements defined in `main.n` inside `fn main() {}`, giving us a scripting-like experience.
+When executing `nature build main.n`, `main.n` is considered an entry file.
+It can contain control flow expressions and various other syntax, and `main.n` cannot be imported by other files.
+This is because Nature will wrap all the statements defined in `main.n` within `fn main() {}`, giving us the illusion of writing a script.